- Geothermal Energy Network NRW

 The network has its base in Dusseldorf, the capital of NRW.
 The branch office is located in the Science Park Gelsenkirchen.

-The Fuel Cell and Hydrogen Network is part of the Cluster "EnergyRegion.NRW", which is managed by the EnergyAgency.NRW on behalf of the Ministry for Climate Protection of NRW.
+The Fuel Cell and Hydrogen, E-Mobility Network is managed by the EnergyAgency.NRW on behalf of the State NRW.
 The cluster is the strategic platform in NRW with broad expertise in the field of energy.
 Key competences include energy research, technological development, demonstration and market introduction of the energy consultancy and professional development.

-The Wind Energy Market Guide NRW provides an excellent overview of wind energy facts and figures, and also of the companies, research institutions and associations active in this field in NRW.
-This volume also provides information on the Wind Power Network NRW and on the importance of wind energy for medium-sized enterprises in the state.
+The Business Direktory provides an excellent overview of wind energy facts and figures, and also of the companies, research institutions and associations active in this field in NRW.
+This volume also provides information on the Wind Energy Network NRW and on the importance of wind energy for medium-sized enterprises in the state.
 It is an ideal tool for gaining acquaintance with and deepening knowledge of this topic, and as a reference work available for consultation at any time.

-In Germany around 1,115 new wind turbines with a capacity of 3,536 MW were erected onshore in 2015.
-Offshore, 546 wind turbines with a capacity of around 2,282 MW have been installed.
-Nationwide this means that at the end of 2015 about 26,772 wind turbines with a capacity of around 44,946 MW had been installed.
-(Source: "Status Windenergieausbau an Land in Deutschland 2015" and "Status des Offshore-Windenergieausbaus in Deutschland 2015", Deutsche Windguard)
+Retrospectively 2016 can be seen to have been one the strongest years ever for wind energy.
+In Germany 1.624 new onshore wind turbines with a capacity of 4,625 MW were erected in 2016 and 336 onshore wind turbines with a capacity of 366 MW were demolished.
+For the whole of Germany this means that, at the end of the year, 27,270 onshore wind turbines and 947 offshore wind turbines with a total capacity of 50,020 MW were installed.
+(Source: "Status des Windenergie-ausbaus an Land in Deutschland 2016" and "Status des Offshore Windenergie¬ausbaus in Deutschland 2016", Deutsche Windguard)

 You can contact the EnergyAgency.NRW additionally on weekdays between 8am and 6pm by calling our hotline on: +49 211 - 8371930